Expats looking for a relaxed lifestyle could do a lot worse than living in Italy.

 Bari is a medieval town that, until recently, has flown under the international radar.
 Increasing numbers of cruise ships have been docking there in recent years, which has led to an overhaul in amenities.

 However, property prices and cost of living are still considerably lower than elsewhere.
-You can easily pick up a nice apartment for €70,000 and exquisite villa and trulli for less than €500,000.
+You can easily pick up a nice apartment for €70,000 and an exquisite villa and trulli for less than €500,000.

 That said, a renovation project will go for next to nothing if you’re willing to put in a bit of work.